 Pilots had reported near-misses with helicopters at Reagan National Airport in the years before the deadly crash

-By Casey Tolan, Majlie de Puy Kamp, Curt Devine and Haley Britzky, CNN
+By Casey Tolan, Majlie de Puy Kamp, Curt Devine, Haley Britzky and Oren Liebermann, CNN

 (CNN) — In the three years before the deadly collision between an Army helicopter and an American Airlines flight near Reagan National Airport, at least two other pilots reported near-misses with helicopters while landing at the airport, a CNN review of federal incident reports found.